BruceEckel/ThinkingInPython/src/Comprehensions.rst

     # CodeManager.py
     """
+    TODO: Break check into two pieces?
     TODO: update() is still only in test mode; doesn't actually work yet.

-    Extracts, checks and updates code examples in ReST files.
+    Extracts, displays, checks and updates code examples in restructured text (.rst) files.

-    You can just put in the codeMarker and the (indented) first line (containing the file path) into your ReST file, then run the update program to automatically insert the rest of the file.
+    You can just put in the codeMarker and the (indented) first line (containing the file path) into your restructured text file, then run the update program to automatically insert the rest of the file.
     """
     import os, re, sys, shutil, inspect, difflib